website headshot small

 I spent much of my childhood imagining that I might become a midwife.
 It is a career that I knew could combine many of my passions and skills; an innate knowledge of how to care for others, a passion for the healing power of plants and presence, my fascination with the wondrous workings of the human body, and a lifelong love of babies.

-Now, after several years as a doula I thoroughly appreciate that the non-medical nature of the role allows me to be fully present with each client while nurses, midwives and doctors monitor their health and that of the to-be-born baby.
+I have come to thoroughly appreciate the non-medical nature of the doula’s role which allows me to be fully present with each client while nurses, midwives and doctors monitor their health and that of the soon-to-be-born baby

+I started dancing at 3 years old and loved the combination of rhythm and artistry and expression it requires.
 Music was my primary focus during my teens.
 I played oboe and sang throughout high school.
 I realized during college at Wesleyan University that to be free of the joint pain I’d suffered through my teens, my body needed a lot of focused attention.
-So I chose dance as a major, deepening my understanding of the incredible abilities and subtleties of the human instrument.
+So I returned to the passion of my youth and chose dance as a major, deepening my understanding of the incredible abilities and subtleties of the human instrument.

 While living in Portland, Oregon after college, I completed the Elderberry School‘s Herbalist Training Program, delving into the healing plants of the Pacific Northwest.
 Now reunited with the New England woods of my childhood, I am gradually reacquainting myself with the healing plants of our bioregion.